DMyTryC/DevOpsProject/README.md

 ## Project explanation

-This project was made for the DevOps project consisting in creating a Java library similar to the "pandas" package for Python.
+This is a DevOps project consisting in creating a Java library similar to the "pandas" package for Python.
 The idea was to code some show/selection/statistics functions that will work similarly to those in the Python package.
 Some other functions were also created.
 A full list of functions can be found lower.